FrostingClear/GamesArcadeDemo/readme.md

+Screenshots:

+Can be found in the "functional screenshots" folder

 Description:

 This is a web page/ webapp which demonstrates the use of HTML, CSS, JavaScript, PHP and SQL which I made for a class assignment.